Sukarnascience/Full-Stack_JS-React/README.md

       ```
     - to run multiple useEffect to run then make sure you suprate them out thather then having a code in single useEffect

+  * ###  lets make a mini project to Fetch data with useEffect
+    1. take the data fetch it and stop (render onces) [FetchOneuseEffect.js](demo/src/hookComponents/FetchOneuseEffect.js)
+    2. we will fetch individual post by passing in the post id get request [FetchTwouseEffect.js](demo/src/hookComponents/FetchTwouseEffect.js)
+    3. now we will add a button and using that button we will take the input value and then fetch data onClick [FetchThruseEffect.js](demo/src/hookComponents/FetchThruseEffect.js)

 [Move to TOP](#Full-Stack_JS-React)

 License Under : [MIT LICENSE](LICENSE)